adnanosama/24k-0598-PF-LAB-task-2/README.md

-# PF-LAB-task-2
+# PF-LAB-tasks
-this task contains the 3 pseudocodes and 1 algorithm
+this contains all the lab tasks

 I am adnan and this is my word file for the pseodocode and algo tasks
 - A level background